agnelvishal/Search-engine-for-Blockchain-Domains/Readme.md

 For example, one can increase the ranking for webpages with images.
 One can even select unstoppable domains which have gundb chat enabled.

-This way, every user can set their ranking algorithm instead of Google deciding the ranking algorithm for the whole world.
+This way, every user can set their own ranking algorithm instead of Google deciding the ranking algorithm for the whole world.
 This will stop data manipulation by monopolies and promote decentralization.

 ## 4 parts of search engine.

  1. Crawling - Get domain names from unstoppabledomains Ethereum and Zil blockchain.
 For crawling IPFS pages, Yacy 2 is used.
 Scrappy and apache nutch were considered.

  2. Assessing popularity of domain. - Standard page rank like techniques using backlinks and social media popularity can also be used for Ranking.
 Presence of ipfs hash is used as minimum ranking parameter.
 As of now, number of words, number of images, volume of ethereum transactions and outlinks are used as ranking parameters.